 I’ve narrowed down my list of places to visit the following – although believe me, this could have easily been twice, maybe three times as long;

 Seattle, Washington – Washington States largest city, Seattle is home to a cutting edge technology industry with head offices for both Microsoft and Amazon.

 However, don’t let the hustle and bustle of the metropolitan city fool you, as it’s got mountains, water and thousands of acres of parkland waiting for you to explore.

 The city’s most famous landmark is the futuristic Space Needle, a 605-ft structure featured in the 1962 World’s Fair.
 For $59, you can visit the observation deck, alternatively, you can dine in the rotating restaurant which provides incredible views out over the city and the ocean.

-San Francisco, California – Known for its famous Golden Gate Bridge, steep streets and Alcatraz, the city of San Francisco is often high on most USA travellers bucket lists.
+San Francisco, California – San Francisco, California is a fantastic place to travel with kids.
+Known for its famous Golden Gate Bridge, steep streets and Alcatraz, the city of San Francisco is often high on most USA travellers bucket lists.

 However, it comes at a price.
 San Francisco is one of the most expensive cities to visit in all of the United States, which can make sticking to a budget here incredibly difficult – especially if you want to see & do everything the city has to offer.

 Los Angeles, California – One of the most famous cities in the United States is Los Angeles.
 This sprawling city in Southern California is the centre of the film and television industry and pays homage to it with the iconic Hollywood sign, Hollywood Boulevard and the Walk of Fame.